Guide to the Radiology Match

 Occassionally, someone we interviewed asks if they can come back for a second look.
 The response to that request may vary from program to program, but we don't look favourably upon a second visit.
 We are very transparent with our program and with our residents and we made ourselves accessible to the candidates on the day you interviewed, We don't have the time to show you around on another day.
 But we certainly can answer any questions you may have thought of since your interview day.
 You can email us with the questions and we will do our utmost to answer them promptly.

-When you Match, please email me with all the information.
+When my senior med students match, please email me with all the information.
 We have been working closely for these many months, I deserve to know where you are going.
 Don't make me have to dig for this information.
 Also, send me by email your memoirs of the Match.
 Give me pointers for next year's crop of applicants, send me program commentaries, tell me about your great and not-so great interviews and advice you wish someone had given you.

 USMLE Step 1 score required?